xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 installment, and the subroutines soon  after.
 I'm anxious to get on with that, so we'll leave the interpreter as it stands.

-I hope that by  now  you're convinced that the limitation of sin- gle-character names  and the processing of white space are easily taken  care  of, as we did in the last session.
+I hope that by  now  you're convinced that the limitation of single-character names  and the processing of white space are easily taken  care  of, as we did in the last session.
 This  time,  if you'd like to play around with these extensions, be my  guest ... they're  "left as an exercise for the student."
 See  you  next